sholokhovalexey/active-noise-control/README.md

 In a practical situation a phase margin of 45° and a gain margin of 6 dB are often used.

+##### Constraint on the Nyquist stability: option #1
 One of the ways to define a constraint is the following:
 ```math
 |1 - L(\omega)| - |1+L(\omega)| \leq 2a, \forall \omega \in [0, \infty)
 ```
+where $a \in (0, 1)$ is a parameter connected to the stability margin.
 This inequality defines a hyperbolic curve in the complex plane.
-This bound not only prevents $L$ from encirclement of the point $(-1, 0)$, but also provides the following stability margins:
+This bound not only prevents $L$ from encirclement of the critical point $(-1, 0)$, but also provides the following stability margins:

 ```math
 \begin{equation}